btlakey/bertron/README.md

 ### Results
 Model performance and output:
 - Metrics by epoch (F1 score): `/bertron/models/model_output.txt`
-  - stopped after 2 (of 4) epochs (on ~69k records), trained for ~12 hours
+  - Stopped after 2 (of 4) epochs (on ~69k records), trained for ~12 hours
+  - F1 Score on Test Holdout (Weighted): 0.862
-- sample predictions: `/notebooks/predict`
+- Sample predictions: `/notebooks/predict`
-  - a few sample predictions at the end of the notebook (using epoch 1 model checkpoint)
+  - A few sample predictions at the end of the notebook (using epoch 1 model checkpoint)

 ------------------
 ### Future work: